Sarah Andrews (author): Death

-She, her husband, and son died in a private plane crash in Chadron, Nebraska, on 24 July 2019 on the way home from an air show in Wisconsin.
-As of 13 August 2019, the cause of the crash was under investigation.
+Andrews, along with her husband and son, died in a private plane crash in Chadron, Nebraska, on July 24, 2019, on the way home from an air show in Wisconsin.
+The NTSB identifies the "pilot's failure to ensure adequate fuel was on board before departing" as the cause of the crash.
 Andrews' life and works are memorialized by the Geological Society of America.
 The Sarah Andrews Brown Papers are archived in the Special Collections of Charles L. Tutt Library, Colorado College, Colorado Springs.

 Inspiration and influences

 In one of her jobs as a geologist, Andrews entertained herself during dull meetings by "picking someone across the table as a murder victim and then trying to figure out who killed him."
 These imaginings and her colleagues' positive reception of them led to her publishing mystery novels.

 The white-collar crimes in Andrews' first three novels are drawn from real events that she or colleagues observed.
 The murders, on the other hand, are included for the drama.

 Geologist Gene Shinn "worked for years on Andrews" to incorporate into one of her novels his theory of dust floating from somewhere in Africa across the Atlantic Ocean to the United States.
 On September 11, 2001, she called his office, and the conversation inspired her book Killer Dust.

 Andrews cites Dorothy Sayers, Tony Hillerman, and Agatha Christie as favorite mystery writers.